ckgifford06/w2wSports/README.md

 - Mobile app version

 ## Credits
 Game data provided by ESPN's public APIs.
 Betting odds via DraftKings Sportsbook.
-AI descriptions powered by Anthropic Claude.

 ## License
 This is a personal project.
 Feel free to fork and modify for your own use.